-A Velux window has been added within the roof space and a porch appears to have been added to the rear of the property in the past.
+A single storey extension has been added to the rear of the property in the past.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.